 Ichiro cheered at Tokyo Dome, Mariners top A's 9-7 in opener

+TOKYO (AP) — Ichiro drew all the cheers.
+Most everyone else on the Seattle Mariners did all the hitting.

-TOKYO (AP) — Ichiro Suzuki drew the loudest ovation back home in Japan and Domingo Santana delivered the biggest hit, launching a grand slam that led the Seattle Mariners over the Oakland Athletics 9-7 Wednesday in the Major League Baseball opener.
+A crowd that came to salute Ichiro Suzuki in his homeland saw Domingo Santana deliver the biggest hit at the Tokyo Dome, a grand slam that sent Seattle over the Oakland Athletics 9-7 Wednesday in the Major League Baseball opener.

+Batting ninth and knowing he'd get two plate appearances, Ichiro popped up and worked a walk.
+The 45-year-old star took his spot in right field to begin the bottom of the fourth inning, then was pulled to another huge ovation.
+He was met with hugs from the Mariners on the diamond.

+"The fans in Japan probably aren't used to the reception I got from my teammates, but it's not that unusual in the majors," Ichiro said.

 A year after the Cubs' Ian Happ homered on the very pitch of the season, the ball again was flying.